photoprism/photoprism-docs/docs/developer-guide/machine-learning/vision.md

           Resolution: 720
           Name: "llava-phi3:latest"
           Prompt: |
-            Write a journalistic caption that is informative and briefly describes the most important visual content in up to 3 sentences.
+            Write a journalistic caption that is informative and briefly describes the most important visual content in up to 3 sentences:
+            - Use explicit language to describe the scene if necessary for a proper understanding.
+            - Avoid text formatting, meta-language, and filler words.
+            - Do not start captions with boring phrases such as "This image", "The image", "This picture", "The picture", "A picture of", "Here are", or "There is".
+            - Instead, start describing the content by first identifying the subjects and any actions that might be performed.
+            - Try providing a casual description of what the subjects look like, including their gender and age.
+            - If the place seems special or familiar, provide a brief, interesting description without being vague.
           Service:
             # IMPORTANT: Replace this IP with the address of your Vision service machine.
             Uri: "http://<vision-service-ip>:5000/api/v1/vision/caption"

+        Thresholds:
+          Confidence: 10
         ```

 ### Step 3: Restart and Generate